Skip to content

 Q3: Can owner-dependence be fixed in the year before sale?
 Partially.
 The buyer's view of transition risk is set primarily by the trailing 24-36 months of production data, not by last-year fixes.
 An associate hired six months before listing does not yet show the patient-relationship transfer history that buyers price.
 Multi-year associate tenure with a documented production share is what moves the buyer's risk model.

 Q4: Is the discount 10-20% or 25-40%?
 Both figures are real and measure different parts of the same phenomenon.
 FOCUS quantifies 10-20% on a multiple basis within the population of deals that close.
 The 25-40% aggregate figure incorporates buyer-pool reduction, where DSO platforms decline outright and the marketed-process auction effect weakens.
-Sellers with owner-dependent practices typically experience the wider figure as the practical outcome.
+In practice, owner-dependent sellers usually feel the wider figure, not the narrower one.

 Q5: What's the highest-ROI move for an owner planning transition in 5 years?
-Building associate-driven production share above 30% of total practice production.
-PPR Baseline Trend 8 identifies this threshold as the inflection point at which buyers begin to treat the practice as multi-provider rather than single-provider for risk-modeling purposes [5].
+Building associate-driven production above 30 percent of total practice production.
+State of Private Practice 2026 Q2 Report Trend 8 marks 30 percent as the threshold where buyers shift from pricing the practice as single-provider to pricing it as multi-provider [5].

 Limitations#

-Owner-dependence is observed by buyers and brokers, and the 10-40% range is drawn from broker-reported deal data subject to selection bias.
-Deals that fail to clear are underrepresented in the multiple compression figure.
-The wider aggregate range partially corrects for this by capturing buyer-pool effects, but neither figure should be read as a precise point estimate.
+The 10-40% range is drawn from broker-reported deal data, which carries selection bias: deals that fail to clear don't enter the multiple-compression figure at all.
+The wider aggregate range pulls some of those failed deals back in by capturing buyer-pool effects, but neither figure should be read as a precise point estimate.

 The 90% single-provider threshold is an industry convention, not a regulatory or accounting standard.
-Different brokers and buyers apply slightly different screens, and the figures reported here reflect the modal practice across cited sources rather than a single uniform definition.
+Brokers and buyers apply slightly different screens; the figures reported here reflect the modal practice across cited sources rather than a single uniform definition.

 Sources#